How To Run A Command For A Specific Time In Linux

 Method 1 – Using “timeout” command

-The most common method is using timeout command.
+The most common method is using timeout command for this purpose.
 For those who don’t know, the timeout command will effectively limit the absolute execution time of a process.
 The timeout command is part of the GNU coreutils package, so it comes pre-installed in all GNU/Linux systems.

-Let us say, you want to run a command for only 5 seconds, and then kill it.
+Let us say, you want to run a command for only a specific time, and then kill it automatically once the time is passed.
 To do so, we use:

 $ timeout <time-limit-interval> <command>